Skip to content

 Why is a Super Admin account necessary?

-In WordPress Multisite, regular administrators of an individual site don’t have a capability to edit users (therefore customers) to the site.
+In WordPress Multisite, regular administrators of an individual site can’t edit users (and therefore customers) on the site.

 You can use the Application Passwords feature to create a unique password for each site in your multisite network.